scleradb/scleradb.github.io/docsrc/setup/components.md

 For details on how to use the connector, please see the [ScleraSQL Reference](../sclerasql/sqlextdataaccess.md#sclera-textfiles) document.

 This is a sample component showcasing Sclera's ability to interface with external data.
 For the implementation details, please see the [Sclera Data Access Connector Development](../sdk/sdkextdataaccess.md) document.

-<a class="anchor" name="sclera-stockticker"></a>
-### Sclera - Stock Ticker Connector
-This component enables Sclera to work with stock ticker data available via [Google Finance](http://www.google.com/finance).

-The reference to the web service, with the required parameters, can be used in a SQL query as a base table.
-During evaluation, the table is "scanned" by invoking the web-service API and retrieving the data.
-The query can then aggregate the retrieved data, join with other tables, etc. as needed.

-For details on using the connector in a SQL query, please refer to the [ScleraSQL Reference](../sclerasql/sqlextdataaccess.md#sclera-stockticker) document.

-Note that the [Google Finance API has been officially deprecated](https://developers.google.com/finance/?csw=1) since this connector was written, but [continues to work nevertheless](http://stackoverflow.com/questions/527703/how-can-i-get-stock-quotes-using-google-finance-api).

-This is a sample component showcasing Sclera's ability to interface with external data.
-For the implementation details, please see the [Sclera Data Access Connector Development](../sdk/sdkextdataaccess.md#example-building-a-stock-ticker-connector) document.

 <a class="anchor" name="sclera-opennlp"></a>
 ### Sclera - Apache OpenNLP Connector